Root of Title Abstracts (New Abstracts)

 When to Order: A Preliminary Continuation is often required in the following situations:

-2. When the current owner wants to take out a new mortgage
+2. When the current owner wants to refinance an existing mortgage or take out a new mortgage

-3. When the property is being sold
+3. When the property must go through subdivision proceedings

 ^ Back to Top